chengsun/ep/docs/Diary.md

 * I read about using signed distance fields in [a presentation at GDC 2012][smash gdc], [a presentation at NVScene by iq][iq rwwtt] and [a PDF][upenn raymarch].
-* I made a very basic signed distance field test, `test_sdf`.
+* I made a very basic signed distance field test, `test_sdf`, using OpenGL shaders.
 However, this doesn't display the distance field in 3D, but instead a slice through a 2D plane.
   ![SDF test](https://raw.github.com/chengsun/ep/master/docs/images/120113_sdf.png)

 13/1/13 *(~2 hours)*